Alma Har'el: Free the Bid

 In 2016, Har'el founded Free the Bid, an initiative designed to fight gender bias in the advertisement industry.
 It calls for ad agencies to include at least one female director every time they triple-bid a commercial production.
 The program also urges production companies to add more women to their rosters.
 If ad agencies can't find a woman candidate fit for the job, they must then pledge to free this bid by seeking other forms of diversity for the project.
 The initiative has garnered support by leading ad agencies around the world such as FCB, DDB, BBDO, McCann, JWT and Leo Burnett to hot shops like Pereira & O'Dell, Mother, 72&Sunny, Martin and 180, and in November 2016, Har'el received the "Female 3 Cheers Award" at the third annual 3% Movement Conference, a similar themed organization trying to expand the number of creative directors beyond 3%, for Free the Bid's impact on gender equality in advertising.

 Honey Boy

-Har'el made her feature film directorial debut with Honey Boy (2019), written by and starring Shia LaBeouf in a semi-autobiographical story about his upbringing.
+Har'el made her narrative feature film debut with Honey Boy (2019), written by and starring Shia LaBeouf in a semi-autobiographical story about his upbringing.
 In an interview with FF2 Media, Har'el cited the challenges of filming something so closely linked to PTSD as well as the captivating pull of the script that convinced her to take on the project.
 For her work on the film, Har'el won the Directors Guild of America Award for Outstanding Directing – First-Time Feature Film.
 In total, Honey Boy received 34 nominations and 9 wins from various associations and festivals.
 More recently, she signed a first look deal with Amazon Studios to develop TV projects.